Image by Jonny Lindner

 Let's stop the spinning of our busy-busy world, take stock of our lives and make some choices...
 If we had only one more day to live... would we keep doing what we are doing?
-Probably not.
 What about one week?
 What about one month?
 Then the question remains...
 Since we don't know how long we will be here, how do we want to spend our time?

 About The Author